Updated on June 5th, 2023

-A non-solicitation agreement is a contract that prevents an employee from persuading former clients and coworkers in joining them at a new company.
-It is commonly issued when onboarding new employees, although the contract can be signed at any point after employment begins so long the necessary consideration is provided.
+A non-solicitation agreement is a contract that prevents an employee from persuading former clients and coworkers to join them at a new company.
+It is commonly issued when onboarding new employees, although the contract can be signed at any point after employment begins as long as the necessary consideration is provided.

 - Prevents a person from “stealing” customers or employees away from a company.

 - Can exist as a standalone contract or as a clause within a larger form.

 - New York